princess-bubbl3-gum/Portfolio_Optimization-/README.md

-#📈 Portfolio Optimization in Python
+# 📈 Portfolio Optimization in Python

 ## 🔧 Objective
-This project builds a foundational **Mean-Variance Portfolio Optimization Model** using real financial data.
+This project builds a foundational **Mean-Variance Portfolio Optimization Model** using real financial data from S&P 500 companies.
 The goal is to minimize portfolio risk for a target return or maximize the Sharpe Ratio — a core principle of modern quantitative finance.

 ## 🚀 Why It Matters
 - Portfolio optimization is widely used in **hedge funds, asset management**, and **fintech platforms** to **balance return and risk**.